Fresh, Local & Happy Bellies…

 Southern Meets Northern

 Need a bit of Southern comfort food?
 5th Street Bistro, part of the Majestic Inn and Spa, fuses both Southern and Northwest flavor.
 Their restaurant has a fresh attitude, fresh northwest menu prepared with fresh local products, featured northwest wines and local micro brews, prepared and served by a great team.
 The Skagit Valley with an abundance of fresh produce and local seafood has given the chefs there the opportunity to seeks local purveyors and buy locally.
-The Majestic Inn and Spa participates in local events such as the Anacortes Spring Wine Festival.

 Location: 419 Commercial Avenue